Updated: Feb 8

 Digging Deeper before Jumping in

 Prior to creating and recreating these various design patterns, I have done some essential albeit basic research about the several cultures to understand the meanings and techniques behind each pattern.
 In the end, I have discovered a wealth of knowledge from artists and artisans all over the world, who behold traditions passed onto them by their ancestors and even divine beings.
 As an artist who only just recently have come to know these patterns, I have not attempted to fully grasp their deepest meanings, nor assume to authentically represent their traditions because that would also mean a life-long investigation about all these cultures—a dream job, really, but sadly not possible for a short-term project.
 Instead I have tried to capture the essence of the designs I have encountered with great respect, analyzed them carefully, from icons to colors and likewise weaving or embroidery patterns to the traditional techniques that I could simulate and emulate through my own process.
+Each design must also fit a square format according to my client's requirements.

 The materials I used are water-based paints and inks such as watercolors, gouache and acrylic-gouache on paper.
 The compass and straight edged ruler have become my best friends!
 The illustrated and painted artworks were then scanned and then finished in Photoshop.
 In here, I have described the idea behind each design as well as my process, which can also be seen in the accompanying videos of some of the patterns.